About Papakorito Falls

 Even though one could extend the waterfall walks from the Aniwaniwa Visitor Centre to this waterfall, it was far easier to just drive the spur road to get here.

 While the falls was visible from the car park, it was certainly worth the short walk to get the closer look you see pictured above.

-Papakorito Falls resides in Te Urewera National Park in the East Coast region.
+Papakorito Falls resides in Te Urewera National Park between Rotorua and Wairoa in the East Coast region of North Island, New Zealand.
 It is administered under the jurisdiction of the Department of Conservation.
 For information or inquiries about the area as well as current conditions, visit their website.

 The Aniwaniwa Visitor Center was about 90 minutes drive north of Wairoa along SH38.
 Coming from Rotorua, it’s a pretty bumpy and slow 3 hour drive along a combination of SH5 and SH38 (the latter was mostly unsealed).
 For further context, Rotorua was about 3 hours drive southeast of Auckland or just about 90 minutes drive east of Hamilton.
 Meanwhile, Wairoa was about 90 minutes drive northeast of the Art Deco town of Napier or over 3 hours drive southeast of Taupo.
 Taupo was a little over an hour drive south of Rotorua.